7 Popular Vegan Recipes Using Oregano

 Method

-- Preheat the oven to 400 degrees Fahrenheit.
+1. Preheat the oven to 400° Fahrenheit.
 Set aside a baking sheet lined with parchment paper.
 Combine the ground flax and water in a small glass container.
 Give it a good swirl and set it aside to “gel” for at least 5 minutes.
 Preheat a medium sauté pan to medium.

-- Swirl in the extra virgin olive oil.
+2. Swirl in the extra virgin olive oil.
 Stir in the diced onions to the pan.
-About 5 minutes after starting to sauté the onions, they should be tender and transparent.
+They should be tender and transparent about 5 minutes after starting to sauté the onions.

-- Sauté for another minute after adding the garlic and oregano to the pan.
+3. Sauté for another minute after adding the garlic and oregano to the pan.
 Finally, whisk in the nutritional yeast, chilli powder, onion powder, salt, and pepper for 30 seconds.
-Scrape up any burnt bits on the bottom of the pan with their lemon juice.
+Scrap any burnt bits on the bottom of the pan with their lemon juice.

-- For each meatball measure 2 tablespoons of the white bean and walnut mixture and form it into a ball.
+8. For each meatball, measure 2 tablespoons of the white bean and walnut mixture and form it into a ball.
 Place the meatballs on a lined baking sheet and brush them lightly with olive oil before placing them into the oven.

-- Bake for 25 minutes in the middle rack of the oven until the tops have dried out slightly, the meatballs are firm, and the bottoms have browned.
-Serve the vegan meatballs with pasta, hummus and tahini sauce on a tray or even in a grain bowl!
+9. Bake for 25 minutes in the middle rack of the oven until the tops have dried out slightly, the meatballs are firm, and the bottoms have browned.
+Serve the vegan meatballs with pasta, hummus and tahini sauce on a tray or in a grain bowl!

 3. Oregano Hazelnut Pesto

 Oregano hazelnut pesto is a show-stopper that comes together quickly.
-If you're a fan of conventional pesto as much as we are, our fresh oregano pesto recipe will take things to the next level.
+If you like conventional pesto as much as we do, our fresh oregano pesto recipe will take things to the next level.
 Are you moving too quickly?
 We don't believe so…

 Prep time: 10 minutes | Cook time: 5 minutes | Total time: 15 minutes | Servings: 6